 All of our printed Canada flags are produced by a process called Dye Sublimation.
 The system drenches each fibre of the fabric, resulting in a flag with wonderful precise colour, and vitally the design appears perfectly on each side.
 This is known as ‘printed through to reverse’ and is an important consideration when choosing your flag as both sides will be seen when flying.
-Free Delivery on all flag orders.

 The French were the early settlers in Canada and the flags of the time reflect this.
 When the British established a settlement in Nova Scotia the Union Flag started to be used.
 As the British presence increased across Canada the Great Britain Union flag was initially used until that in itself was replaced by the 1801 United Kingdom Union flag.

 In 1867 Canada became a confederation and a new Canada flag was devised and used called the Canadian Red Ensign.
 This flag, and variations thereof, was kept until 1965 when the current maple leaf flag was adopted.